PolyPier Brings a Sidewalk Back to Level

 How does PolyPier Work?

-The foam then raises the concrete to its original level position.
+Once enough foam has been injected, the foam then raises the concrete to its original level position.

-All PolyPier® polyurethane systems are tested per ASTM test methods, which include (but are not limited to): density, compression strength, tensile strength, dimensional stability, closed-cell content, water absorption, and shear strength.
+All PolyPier® systems are tested per ASTM test methods, which include (but are not limited to): density, compression strength, tensile strength, dimensional stability, closed-cell content, water absorption, and shear strength.

 All PolyPier® systems are closed-cell, by design, which reduces or eliminates water infiltration around slab sections.

 Voids or cavities under the concrete that may have been created by improperly compacted soils or poor drainage can be filled with the PolyPier® foam to ensure no further settlement occurs.

 Bring your sidewalk back to level with the PolyPier® system from ECP.